NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 #### Fields

-We first define the (usually constant) fields we'll hold in the class, adding the theoretical mean and variance.
+We first define the constant fields we'll hold in the class, adding the theoretical mean and variance.
 In the case of the exponential distribution, we only need to store the $\lambda$ parameter, `lambda`.

+> [!Note] Theoretical mean and variance should be declared constants in the class, and computed just once.

-The mean and variance formulas should be directly computed in their declarations.
+We directly write the mean and variance formulas in their declarations.
 For readeability, we can use the `pow` function from the `cmath` library to compute the variance.

 $$
 \mu = \frac{1}{\lambda} \quad \text{and} \quad \sigma^2 = \frac{1}{\lambda^2}